Reuh/anselme/LANGUAGE.md

 The function body is not executed when the line is reached; it must be explicitely called in an expression.
 See [expressions](#function-calls) to see the different ways of calling a function.

 A parameter list can be optionally given after the identifier.
-Parameter names are identifiers, with eventually an alias (after a `:`) and a default value (after a `=`), and then a type annotation (after a `::`).
+Parameter names are identifiers, with eventually an alias (after a `:`) and a default value (after a `=`), and then a type constraint (after a `::`).
 It is enclosed with paranthesis and contain a comma-separated list of identifiers:

 ```
 $ f(a, b: alias for b, c="default for c", d: alias for d = "default for d")